-Over the last five years, the eSports industry in India has seen a significant growth.
-As the Indian middle-class gains rapid access to better technology at an affordable price, online gaming, professional eSports, and mobile gaming, is becoming a burgeoning industry with opportunities galore for esports companies like AFK Gaming, Nodwin Gaming, and Nazara Technologies.
+Over the last five years, the eSports industry in India has seen significant growth.
+As the Indian middle-class gains rapid access to better technology at an affordable price, online gaming, professional eSports, and mobile gaming is becoming a burgeoning industry with opportunities galore for esports companies like AFK Gaming, Nodwin Gaming, and Nazara Technologies.

 This large number of players, spectators and frequent competitions have put eSports at par with any other traditional sport.

 As a developing country, India has been lagging in eSports.
 Major factors are poor internet connectivity, high-priced computer peripherals (GPU, CPU, RAM) and a general public image that video games are somehow ‘harmful’ or ‘no do-gooders’.